Aalto Bachelor's Programme in Science and Technology - Quantum Technology

 Studies at the master’s level can also be completed entirely in English.

-With a Quantum Technology Bachelor’s degree, you will have broad career prospects in areas that require strong expertise in quantum science and analytical skills.
+With a Quantum Technology Bachelor’s degree, you will have long-standing career prospects in areas that require strong expertise in quantum science and analytical skills.
 After the completion of a master degree, quantum technology students can find employment in a wide range of industries and research institutions.
 Quantum technology experts can work as research engineers in high-tech companies focusing on computation, communication, or sensing technologies based on quantum physics.
 Similar employment opportunities exist in governmental research institutions.
-Quantum technology experts may also work as patent lawyers focusing on quantum engineering.
+Quantum technology experts may also work as patent officers focusing on quantum engineering.
 A doctoral degree in quantum technology is possible for those who wish to do research in the field.

 Possible job types include: